-St John's is a bustling port city just a six hour flight from London.
-From the unique Cabot Tower where guides dressed in period costumes transport you back in time, to a wealth of hikes with spectacular views of the Atlantic Ocean, visitors of all ages will enjoy a holiday in St John’s.
+St John's is a bustling port city in Atlantic Canada, under a six hour flight from London.
+From the unique Cabot Tower, where guides dressed in period costumes transport you back in time, to a wealth of hikes with spectacular views of the Atlantic Ocean, visitors of all ages will enjoy a holiday in St John’s.
+Being the closest point in Canada to the UK, a city break in St. John's is the perfect way to holiday in the city.

-The most easterly point in North America, the city is home to a picturesque waterfront, historic buildings, hundreds of kilometres of scenic trails and vibrant nightlife.
+The most easterly point in North America, and one of the main hubs of Atlantic Canada, the city is home to a picturesque waterfront, historic buildings, hundreds of kilometres of scenic trails and vibrant nightlife.
 It is also a gateway to the whole of Newfoundland and Labrador which boasts stunning landscapes and dramatic seascapes, allowing visitors to enjoy the best of the surrounding province all in one holiday.

 Upon arriving in St John’s, a walk up Signal Hill must be one of the first things you do to enjoy panoramic views of the Atlantic before wandering the historic streets of Quidi Vidi, home to the oldest cottage in North America.
 Recognised as a national historic site, Mallard Cottage has been converted into a restaurant showcasing the vast array of delicious local delicacies.